 |Frequently Asked Questions|

-PatronCheck is the first offering of its kind, as it provides the opportunity for businesses to not only rate their customers performance during a transaction, but report good, bad, unethical, even fraudulent behavior connected to their customer's name, address, phone number and/or email address.
-Many of our members have questions concerning what should and shouldn't be entered in the comments section when posting a review, how they can and can't use information provided by PatronCheck, how to rate a customer and more.
+PatronCheck is the first offering of its kind, as it provides the opportunity for businesses to not only rate their customer's performance during a transaction, but report excellent, good, less then desirable, even fraudulent behavior connected to their customer's name and/or address and/or phone number and/or email address.
+Many of our members have questions concerning how they can and can't use information provided by PatronCheck, what should and shouldn't be entered in the optional comments section when posting a review, how to rate a customer and more.
 You'll find the most frequently asked questions and answers below.

 Posting Customers Information